redox-os/book/src/design/kernel/advantages.md

 Advantages of microkernels
 ==========================

-There are quite a lot advantages (and disadvantages!) to microkernels, a few of which will be covered here.
+There are quite a lot of advantages (and disadvantages!) to microkernels, a few of which will be covered here.

 Modularity and customizability
 ------------------------------